- Coron Travel Requirements & Guidelines | COVID-19 New Normal

 During the summer season, it's best to wear beach outfits such as swimsuit, rashguard, and slippers.
 Make sure to bring other beach necessities such as goggles and a cap.
 Another essential thing to bring during your trip to Coron is an umbrella.
 It's beneficial in case it rains, or the sun is causing too much heat.

 Coron is easily reachable in two ways: by flights and by ferry.
-For flights, their main airport is the Busuanga Airport.
+For flights to Coron, their main airport is the Busuanga Airport.
 For ferry routes, boats go back and forth to their main pier, the Uson Island Public Pier.
 It's now convenient to experience Coron to the fullest with these many options.
 Continue reading this section for more details:

 You can reach Coron via Busuanga (USU), formerly known as the Francisco B. Reyes Airport.
 From here, you can now visit Coron Town, Coron Island, and Busuanga.